-When I entered my doctoral program, I was quickly introduced to David Schon’s Reflective Practitioner (in an adult learning course), and was immediately drawn to to importance of reflective practice.
+When I entered my doctoral program, I was quickly introduced to David Schon’s Reflective Practitioner (in an adult learning course) and was immediately drawn to the importance of reflective practice.
 Later, as a counselor and teacher educator, I have held tightly onto the belief that good counselors and educators need to be engaged in ongoing reflective practice.

 “The critically reflective habit confers a deeper benefit than that of procedural utility.
 It grounds not only our actions, but also our sense of who we are as teachers in an examined reality.
 We know why we believe what we believe.
 A critically reflective teacher is much better placed to communicate to colleagues and students (as well as to herself) the rationale behind her practice.
 She works from a position of informed commitment.
 She knows why she does and thinks, what she does and thinks.
 Stephen Brookfield”

 The only way that educators can teach and promote reflective practice by their students (of all ages) in their own classrooms is to engage in, embrace, and fully understand this process themselves.

 “It is important to realize the implications for our students of our own critical reflection.
 Students put great store by our actions and they learn a great deal from observing how we model intellectual inquiry and democratic process.
 Given that this is so, a critically reflective teacher activates her classroom by providing a model of passionate skepticism.
 As Osterman (1990) comments, “critically reflective teachers – teachers who make their own thinking public, and therefore subject to discussion – are more likely to have classes that are challenging, interesting, and stimulating for students” (p.
 139).
 Stephen Brookfield”